gregorwolf/SAP-NPM-API-collection/apis/cf-tools/README.md

 This package provides a set of APIs to help you develop applications in Cloud Foundry.
 You can use these APIs to manage apps, service instances, orgs, spaces, and users in your environment.
 Mostly, this is a wrapper of the CF command line client, which runs a particular command and parses the output to the suitable JSON file.
 If an error or failure occurs,  the runtime exception throws with relevant problem information.

 ## Prerequisite

+_from version_ `v1.0.0` _and above_:

+Make sure you have installed the CF CLI [v7](https://github.com/cloudfoundry/cli/blob/master/doc/installation-instructions/installation-instructions-v7.md#installers-and-compressed-binaries) tool in your environment.

+_below version_ `v1.0.0`:

-Make sure you have installed version 6 of the CF CLI tool in your environment.
+Make sure you have installed the CF CLI [v6](https://github.com/cloudfoundry/cli/blob/master/doc/installation-instructions/installation-instructions-v6.md#installers-and-compressed-binaries) tool in your environment.

 ## Examples of usage